gravitnet/Gravit-Core-Documentation/README.md

 ### Key Technologies
 *   **Trust Engine**: A mathematical model that propagates trust across the graph using weighted vectors (Provenance, Semantic Consistency, Reputation).
 It uses an iterative algorithm (similar to PageRank) to compute dynamic trust scores.
-*   **Simulation Framework**: A Python-based engine used to stress-test the network against specific attack vectors like Sybil Injection and Contradiction Flooding.
+*   **Simulation Framework**: A Python-based engine used to stress test the network against specific attack vectors like Sybil Injection and Contradiction Flooding.
 *   **Data Models**: Structured definitions for "Semantic Units" (L2) and "Quantum States" (L3) that allow AI agents to communicate intent unambiguously.

 ---